 In 2004, the publisher was sued in two separate class-action lawsuits by designers and employees in the parent company who alleged that they were forced to work extremely long hours without overtime benefits.
 This resulted in a $30 million-plus judgement against EA.

-After the success of Dragon Age: Origins, EA pushed Bioware to release Dragon Age II much sooner than the game's development team expected, in order to capitalize on its predecessor's success.
-The game's composer, Inon Zur, later admitted in an interview that the score was a rush job and that the game was pushed hard for a March 2011 release, while Bioware lead designer Brent Knowles (who had been with the company for over a decade) quit the company over the decision to rush development.
-There have also been rumours that the game was released in an "alpha" version, and that the game was a standalone title for a completely different concept that was repurposed as the sequel due to production problems.
+After the success of Dragon Age: Origins, EA pushed BioWare to release Dragon Age II much sooner than the game's development team expected, in order to capitalize on its predecessor's success.
+The game's composer, Inon Zur, later admitted in an interview that the score was a rush job and that the game was pushed hard for a March 2011 release, while BioWare lead designer Brent Knowles (who had been with the company for over a decade) quit the company over the decision to rush development.
+There have also been rumors that the game was released in an "alpha" version, and that the game was a standalone title for a completely different concept that was repurposed as the sequel due to production problems.
 Later on, a planned expansion pack for the sequel (that apparently resolved the story arc set up by the game itself) was cancelled unceremoniously.

 According to since-deleted forum posts on the Penny Arcade forums posted by the account of Patrick Weekes (writer of the Tuchanka arc and Blasto trailers), executive producer Casey Hudson and lead writer Mac Walters went behind the writing team's back and rewrote the controversial ending of the game by themselves.

 Then there's Star Wars: The Old Republic, which itself was targeted for a March 2012 release and instead got forced out the door early in December 2011.
 Predictably, the chief complaint was the lack of end game content for the MMO.